FSoft-AI4Code/TheVault/README.md

 ### Data Near-Deduplication
 We applied near-deduplication internal and  external with other dataset.

-- Internal: Deduplicate similar sample in full dataset
+- **Internal**: Deduplicate similar sample in full dataset
-- External: Deduplicate similar sample with sample in test set of CodeSearchNet, HumanEval, APPS, CoDesc
+- **External**: Deduplicate similar sample with sample in test set of CodeSearchNet, HumanEval, APPS, CoDesc

 Near-deduplication use MinHash to clustering sample based on their code.
 Those sample are close to each other (even little modified forked version) can be detected.
 (The hash depend a lot on tokenizer, in our experiment, we use a simple tokenizer which seperate every character).